SakshiBokil/SakshiBokil/README.md

 - Analyzed large-scale audit datasets on **Databricks (SQL + Python)** to uncover recurring risk patterns.

 ### 💡 **Deloitte** — *Associate Analyst* (2023–2024)
-- Developed an **ensemble machine learning model** that improved web accessibility compliance by 70% for a global footwear client.
 - Conducted and analyzed **100+ accessibility defects**, delivering insights that led to measurable UI/UX improvements.
 - Led **client interviews** and synthesized findings into a data-backed accessibility scorecard for executives.